MSIQ: Joint Modeling of Multiple RNA-seq Samples for Accurate Isoform Quantification: Introduction

 \section{Introduction}

 Transcriptomes are complete sets of RNA molecules in biological samples.
-Unlike the genome that is largely invariant in different tissues and cells of the same individual, transcriptomes can vary greatly and cause different tissue and cell phenotypes.
-Understanding transcriptomes is essential for interpreting genome functions and investigating molecular bases for various disease phenomena.
+Unlike the genome\ww{, which} is largely invariant in different tissues and cells of the same individual, transcriptomes can vary greatly and cause different tissue and cell phenotypes.
+Understanding transcriptomes is essential for interpreting genome \ww{function} and investigating molecular bases for various disease phenomena.
 In transcriptomes, the most important components are messenger RNA (mRNA) transcripts, as they will be translated into proteins---the key functional units in most biological processes.
-During the transcription process from genes to mRNA transcripts, one gene may give rise to multiple mRNA transcripts with different nucleotide sequences, thus resulting in the diversity of transcriptomes. mRNA transcripts from the same gene are often referred to as \textit{isoforms}, which are different combinations of whole or partial \textit{exons} (i.e., genomic regions as contiguous parts of genes that will be transcribed into RNA molecules).
+During the transcription process from genes to mRNA transcripts, one gene may give rise to multiple mRNA transcripts with different nucleotide sequences, thus \ww{contributing to} the diversity of transcriptomes. mRNA transcripts from the same gene are often referred to as \textit{isoforms}, which are different combinations of whole or partial \textit{exons} (i.e., \ww{contiguous genomic regions within} genes that will be transcribed into RNA molecules).

-Transcriptomics is an emerging field to study transcriptomes and one of its primary goals is to quantify the dynamic expression levels of mRNA isoforms under different biological conditions.
-For common species (e.g., human, mice, drosophila, etc.), extant gene annotations record a large number of mRNA isoforms reported by previous literature.
-For example, UCSC genome browser \citep{kent2002human}, GENCODE \citep{harrow2012gencode} and RefSeq \citep{pruitt2014refseq} contain known mRNA isoform structures in transcriptomes of human and several other species.
+Transcriptomics is an emerging field and one of its primary goals is to quantify the dynamic expression levels of mRNA isoforms under different biological conditions.
+For common species (e.g., \ww{\textit{Homo sapiens} (humans), \textit{Mus musculus} (mice), \textit{Drosophila melanogaster} (fruit flies)}, etc.), extant gene annotations record a large number of mRNA isoforms reported \ww{in} previous literature.
+For example, \ww{the} UCSC genome browser \citep{kent2002human}, GENCODE \citep{harrow2012gencode} and RefSeq \citep{pruitt2014refseq} contain known mRNA isoform structures in transcriptomes of \ww{humans} and several other species.
 However, the annotations lack gold standard abundance information of these isoforms.
-In many biological studies, investigating the differential expression of isoforms across different biological conditions is an important screening step to discover potential isoform markers for specific phenotypes \citep{goedert1989multiple}.
-For example, different isoforms are often differentially expressed across different developmental stages, tissue or cell types, and disease conditions.
-Hence, how to accurately estimate isoform abundance becomes a key question.
+In many biological studies, \ww{it is important to identify and catalog expression levels of mRNA isoforms \citep{hansen2011sequencing} in order to perform downstream analyses such as identification of differentially expressed genes and construction of transcript co-expression networks.} Hence, how to accurately estimate isoform abundance \ww{is} a key question.